Knife repair - chips, tips and bends

 We frequently receive knives that have been misused.
 These knives have bent or twisted segments in the cutting edge of the blade that render them useless.
 These twists can be ground down to create a new straight edge again.
 The process of this repair is similar to a chip repair, but it is more difficult to know exactly how much metal needs to be removed until only the straight true blade remains.
 As with chip repairs the blade will be reduced in height as a result of the repair (see chip repair above).

 To make our service easy we do not charge for knife repair upfront.
-If you send us damaged knives we will look at our knife smiths will assess the damage and we will contact you prior to any repairs taking place.
+If you send us damaged knives our knife smiths will assess the damage and we will contact you prior to any repair.
 Most minor repairs are included in the sharpening service and we do not charge for them.

 More time consuming repairs are charged per blade; ie a knife that has a broken tip and chips will only be charged as one repair.
 If you decline having your knife repaired, we can either return it unsharpened with a refund for the sharpening charge or sharpen the knife as is.
 99% of repairs are charged at $5 per blade.
 Extreme cases cost up to $10.